fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

-> What's your take on people grinding leetcode besides doing actual applications?
-I have met people who are so good at it but have no idea on how to build an application, there's plenty of those people on reddit but nobody seems to care... is something going over my head?
-I seriously would like to know

 > Hi man good content again.
 Can you give us insight about ORM and raw SQL backend.
 What are your professional experience about this matter.
 Thank you much for quality content.

-> What about MongoDB change streams?

 > As a software developer/engineer, what technologies do you feel are a waste of time learning?
 Why?